-This research-based RightStart™ Mathematics program, used by thousands of children worldwide, is easy to use.
+This elementary and middle-school research-based RightStart™ Mathematics program, used by thousands of children worldwide, is easy to use.
 The lessons tell you what to teach, together with the how and why, day by day and year by year.

 What Makes This Elementary Math Program Different?